Franz Dahlem: Early life

 Franz Dahlem was born on 14 January 1892 in Rohrbach bei Bitsch, a small town in Alsace–Lorraine, into a Low German-speaking Roman Catholic family.
 His father, Jacques Pierre Dahlem, was a railway worker.
 After attending middle school in Château-Salins, he went on to senior school at Sarreguemines, where his school career was curtailed due to lack of money.
 He was also a member of the Catholic Youth League at Sarreguemines between 1908 and 1911.
-He undertook a traineeship as an export salesman in Saarbrücken between 1911 and 1913. and / or Cologne In 1913, Dahlem joined the Social Democratic Party (SPD)., remaining a member of it till 1917.
+He undertook a traineeship as an export salesman in Saarbrücken between 1911 and 1913. and / or Cologne In 1913, Dahlem joined the Social Democratic Party (SPD)., remaining a member of it until 1917.

 Dahlem, despite his opposition to the First World War, served in the Imperial German Army between 1914 and 1918.
 However, when the SPD split in 1917, primarily over the issue of party support for continuing its support for the government line over the war, he chose the breakaway anti-war Independent Social Democratic Party (USPD).
 That year he was wounded in action while serving on the Eastern Front and, after being transferred to Macedonia, developed malaria which led to several periods in hospital.

 In 1919, Dahlem married Käthe Weber, who shared in his political beliefs and activism.